-If you are a self-employed tradesman or an independent contractor, like an electrician, you should receive Form 1099-MISC.
+If you are a self-employed tradesman or an independent contractor, like an electrician, you should receive Form 1099-NEC.
 Payments that you receive for providing trade services, outside of or in addition to your regular job, may be considered income from self-employment and reportable on Schedule C, Profit or Loss from Business.
 You may deduct all associated expenses to your self-employment income on your Schedule C.

 Oh no!
 We may not fully support the browser or device software you are using !